-An elimination diet really isn’t as hard as it may seem and for many it provides a great sense of relief when food allergies or intolerances are discovered.
-In truth, it’s deciding to do the diet and embracing your decision by fully planning and preparing for it, that’s the hardest.
+An eczema elimination diet really isn’t as hard as it may seem and for many, it provides a great sense of relief when food allergies or intolerances are discovered.
+In truth, it’s deciding to do the elimination diet for atopic dermatitis and embracing your decision by fully planning and preparing for it, that’s the hardest.
 But it’s worth it!
 This is what I feel is truly the best type of “eczema diet” for everyone and is one I strongly recommend everyone tries in order to discover their own unique food triggers that may be causing eczema to flare.

 Why an Elimination Diet for Eczema?